botradingblog1/android-kotlin-sensors-1/README.md

 ## Supporting material
 For more detailed information about the implementation, please see my [blog post on exploring device sensors with Kotlin](http://justmobiledev.com/exploring-device-sensors-with-kotlin/).

-The Android documentation on the [Sensor Manager](https://developer.android.com/reference/android/hardware/SensorManager.html) and [Sensor Types](https://source.android.com/devices/sensors/sensor-types) is a good read to better understand the project.
+The Android documentation on [Sensor Manager](https://developer.android.com/reference/android/hardware/SensorManager.html) and [Sensor Types](https://source.android.com/devices/sensors/sensor-types) is a good read to better understand the project.

 ## Getting Started
 1. Cone the project from GitHub